shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 We can use this command to create a build.
 In this command, the manifest-path should be the path of your `Cargo.toml` file.
 This will output the compiled program in Shared Object format (.so) in the `dist/program` directory.

-> If you will run this command in `program` directory you will see `dist/program` directory added.
+> If you run this command in the `program` directory, you will see the `dist/program` directory is created automatically if it does not already exist.

 ![program_complied-bpf](../../../.gitbook/assets/solana-crowdfunding-program-complied-bpf.png)

 Now that we have compiled our program we can deploy it.